Breeze/breeze.github.io/doc-js/metadata-by-hand.md

 A *Speaker* may give more than one talk so the *Person* type has a collection of one or more *Sessions* which you access by writing `person.speakerSessions`.

 ### What you write
-Here is the metadata you might write to describe that model.
+Here is the metadata you might write to describe that model.  <a href="" target="_blank"></a>

-> This code extract comes from a [test helper file in the DocCode sample](https://github.com/Breeze/breeze.js.samples/blob/master/net/DocCode/DocCode/tests/helpers/ccjs.model.metadata.js).
-See related tests in [*metadataOnClientTests.js*](https://github.com/Breeze/breeze.js.samples/blob/master/net/DocCode/DocCode/tests/metadataOnClientTests.js).
+> This code extract comes from a <a href="https://github.com/Breeze/breeze.js.samples/blob/master/net/DocCode/DocCode/tests/helpers/ccjs.model.metadata.js" target="_blank">test helper file in the DocCode sample</a>.
+See related tests in <a href="https://github.com/Breeze/breeze.js.samples/blob/master/net/DocCode/DocCode/tests/metadataOnClientTests.js" target="_blank">*metadataOnClientTests.js*</a>.
 >
->You see these tests [running live in this plunker](http://embed.plnkr.co/3akuBSVVAAhbhMZs2Mcx/preview).
+>You see these tests <a href="http://plnkr.co/edit/3akuBSVVAAhbhMZs2Mcx" target="_blank">running live in this plunker</a>.
 Feel free to explore these metadata further by adding your own tests right there in plunker.

 > Remember to install and enable the Breeze Labs <a href="#metadataHelper"><strong><code>MetadataHelper</code></strong></a>.</p>